kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8459-memory-per-cpu/README.md

 ## Motivation

-Many workloads scale their memory requirements proportionally to CPU.
-Today, VPA independently recommends CPU and memory, which can result in skewed recommendations (too much memory for small CPU, or too little memory for high CPU).
+Many workloads scale their memory requirements proportionally to CPU, but today VPA generates independent CPU and memory recommendations.
+This can lead to skewed configurations — for example, too much memory for a small CPU allocation, or too little memory for a high CPU allocation.

-By introducing `memoryPerCPU`, users can enforce a predictable ratio between CPU and memory, reducing risk of misconfiguration and simplifying tuning for ratio-based workloads.

-In addition, some environments or organizations prefer to keep a fixed CPU-to-memory ratio for reasons such as:
-* **Billing models** – Many cloud providers price instances based on predefined CPU/memory bundles.
-Enforcing a fixed ratio makes VPA recommendations align better with billing units, avoiding unexpected cost patterns.
-* **Operational simplicity** – A consistent CPU/memory ratio across workloads reduces variability and simplifies capacity planning.
+The `memoryPerCPU` field addresses this by enforcing a predictable CPU-to-memory ratio in recommendations.
+This reduces the risk of misconfiguration, ensures consistency, and simplifies tuning for workloads where CPU and memory usage are tightly coupled.

+This feature is particularly useful in environments where services are billed primarily on CPU with a fixed CPU-to-memory ratio.
+In such cases, it allows VPA to be used for automatic vertical scaling while preserving the existing billing model and guarantees to customers.

 ### Goals